Skip to content

 Divide salsa into clean mason jars, but leave about 1/2-inch between top of salsa and top of jar.
 Put on new lids and tighten the bands, but leave them slightly loose.

-Set jars in a large pot of boiling water (water should be close to top of salsa).
+Set jars in a large pot of boiling water (water should be several inches above the top of the jars).
 Boil for 15 to 20 minutes, remove jars, tighten bands completely and allow to cool.

 This is a moderately hot recipe.
 You can add more peppers to make it hotter.
 It keeps for quite a long time on the shelf before being opened.